QuangNgo1012/angry_birds_project/Meeting-notes.md

 4. Deviations and changes to the project plan, if any

-# Meeting dd.mm.2021 HH::MM
+# Meeting 07.11.2022 11::00

 **Participants**:
-1. Member 1
+1. Quang Ngo
-2. Member 2
+2. Viet Ngo
-3. Member 3
+3. Barnik Brata
-4. Member 4
+4. Chen Wang

 ## Summary of works
-1. Member 1

-   Implementing the class XX.
-Tested the class XX.
-   Results are in `tests/<class-xx-tests>`.
-Resolved the identified problems.

-2. Member 2

-   Same as above

-3. ...
+- Divided the project plan into parts.
+- Assigned parts of the work to members.
+- Each member selected his role.

 ## Challenges

-1. The integration of UI with the monsters requires an abstract interface.
-2. ...
+1. The gitlab platform is quite hard to get used to.
+2. Nobody has experience on such project before.

 ## Actions
-1. Member 1 is going to look into defining an abstract interface for monsters to enable easy UI integration.
-2. Member 2 is going to work with Member 1 to use abstract interface in derived monster classes.
+1. Chen is going to do the Scope and Schedule parts.
+2. Viet is going to do the Roles part.
-3. Member 2 is going to test the interface.
+3. Quang is going to do the Features part.
-4. Member 3 is going to use ...
+4. Barnik is going to complete the Structure and Class Hierarchy parts.

 > Please reflect these action decisions in your git commit messages so that
 > your group members and advisor can follow the progress.

 ## Project status
-Short summary of current project status.
+Sarting with the Project Plan

 ### TODOs
-1. Member 1: Write an action.
-2. ...
+1. Completing the Project Plan by 10th November.
+2. Getting used the platform and tools.